obsproject/obs-websocket/PROTOCOL.md

 - **"obs-websocket-version"** (string) : obs-websocket version

 #### "GetAuthRequired"
 Tells the client if authentication is required.
-If it is, authentication parameters "challenge" and "salt" are passed in the response fields (see Authentication).
+If it is, authentication parameters "challenge" and "salt" are passed in the response fields (see "Authentication").

 __Request fields__ : none
 __Response__ : always OK, with these additional fields :